CRESYM/colib0.github.io/pages/models/generations/Sources/VSC/EMTGridFollowingVSC/index.md

 </tr>
 </table>

-For instance, if the voltage setpoint is located in the region delimited by states $$0/7-1-6$$, the switching order would be $$000 \rightarrow 100 \rightarrow 101 \rightarrow 111 \rightarrow 101 \rightarrow 100 \rightarrow 000$$, or, if we use state identifiers, $$0 \rightarrow 1 \rightarrow 6 \rightarrow 7 \rightarrow 6 \rightarrow 1 \rightarrow 0$$.
-This means that the duty cycles are split in two for all the states except the 7-state.
-The following figure represents a switching state of the mentioned pattern:
+For instance, if the voltage setpoint is located in the region delimited by states $$⓪/⑦-①-⑥$$ as in Figure 9, the switching order would be $$000 \rightarrow 100 \rightarrow 101 \rightarrow 111 \rightarrow 101 \rightarrow 100 \rightarrow 000$$, or, if we use state identifiers, $$ ⓪ \rightarrow ① \rightarrow  ⑥ \rightarrow  ⑦  \rightarrow  ⑥ \rightarrow  ① \rightarrow  ⓪ $$.
+This means that the duty cycles are split in two for all the states except the ⑦-state.
+The following figure represents state ⑥ of the mentioned pattern:

 <div style="background-color:rgba(0, 0, 0, 0); text-align:center; vertical-align: middle; padding:4px 0;">